Hispanic-Serving Institution: Funding

-HSI federal funding grew in the early years (1998-2004) of Title V (the original and still linchpin HSI federal funding program), then leveled off from 2004-07 as the number of HSIs and Hispanic college students continued to grow.
+HSI federal funding grew in the early years (1998–2004) of Title V (the original and still linchpin HSI federal funding program), then leveled off from 2004-07 as the number of HSIs and Hispanic college students continued to grow.
 It increased dramatically in 2008 with the addition of the HSI STEM program, but since the Recession of 2009–10, it has actually declined while HSIs and Hispanic enrollments have increased even more rapidly.

 One of the main challenges HSIs face as they address their critical role is persistent underfunding relative to other degree-granting institutions.
 According to 2016-17 IPEDS data, HSIs on average received $3,117 per student on average from all federal revenue sources, compared to $4,605 per student for all degree-granting institutions, just two-thirds the funding to educate a disproportionately low-income student population.
 The result is that HSIs only receive on average 68 cents for every federal dollar going to all other colleges and universities annually.

+Largest Hispanic university enrollments

+While Hispanics study in colleges and universities throughout the country, some choose to attend federally-designated Hispanic-serving institutions, institutions that are accredited, degree-granting, public or private nonprofit institutions of higher education with 25 percent or more total undergraduate Hispanic full-time equivalent (FTE) student enrollment.
+There are over 270 institutions of higher education that have been designated as an HSI.

-List of institutions
+List of all institutions

 Below are institutions of higher education designated as Hispanic-Serving Institutions in the United States based on 2018–19 data from the Integrated Postsecondary Education Data System (IPEDS).
 For a complete list of institutions that meet the 25% federal enrollment criterion in the 2018–19 academic year, click here.